-Make your house more festive and colorful with this easy and fun DIY centerpiece with crepe paper flowers and fluffy bunny.
-It’s a great spring craft project for kids and adults, just in time for Easter!
+Make your house more festive and colorful with this easy and fun DIY wreath with crepe paper flowers and a fluffy bunny.
+It's a great spring craft project for kids and adults, just in time for Easter!

 I always had mixed feelings about Easter.
 I grew up in a non-religious family, so for us Easter was mostly a chance to enjoy the time off work/school and have a nice feast to eat all together.

 As a kid, the thing I liked the most was getting all the chocolate eggs from family members.
 Usually, a kid ends up with 5-10 chocolate eggs, depending on how big their family is.
 And I don't mean the small eggs, we're talking about 20-30 cm (8-12 inches) high chocolate eggs.
 White, dark, milk chocolate, with nuts, praline, or a mix of all.
 And inside, there is always a gift.
 A little toy for kids and cheap gadgets or jewelry for teenagers and adults.

 When I moved to the Netherlands I was sad to discover that this tradition is strictly Italian.
 Here they only sell the teeny tiny chocolate eggs (still delicious, but no gift).

 Since we don't have kids yet and we rarely go back to Italy for Easter (it's allergy season and I'm allergic to acacia trees which cover my town with an inch high carpet of pollen), we usually just have a nice lunch at home and then maybe walk around or visit another city, depending on the weather.

 I usually never decorate for Easter as much as I do for Christmas (oh, I love Christmas), but this year I wanted to try something with crepe paper.
 I used to use a lot of crepe paper as a kid and I remember it being very fragile but also making very nice decorative flowers.